ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

-# Kameo Camera Fix for Xenia Canary
+# Kameo FPS Camera Fix for Xenia Canary

 Fixes automatic camera following in **Kameo: Elements of Power** when the game runs at 60 or 100 FPS.
 The patch file contains these three options, all